-Turkish central bank discussing possible policy changes
+Turkish central bank mulls policy changes amid currency drop

-ANKARA, Turkey (AP) — The Turkish central bank is discussing possible changes to its monetary policy amid concerns over the weakening Turkish currency.
+ANKARA, Turkey (AP) — Turkish President Recep Tayyip Erdogan on Thursday reiterated his opposition to interest rate hikes as the central bank was set to discuss possible changes to its monetary policy amid broad concerns over the weakening currency.

-The bank said earlier this month that it would adjust its monetary policy, raising hopes that it will increase interest rates on Thursday.
+The bank said earlier this month that it would adjust its monetary policy, raising hopes amid economists that it will increase interest rates on Thursday.

-Independent experts say Turkey should increase rates to help stem the selling pressure on the currency.
-The bank has, however, come under pressure from President Recep Tayyip Erdogan to keep interest rates low.
+Independent experts say Turkey should increase rates to help stem the selling pressure on the currency, as higher returns would entice international investors.
+The bank has, however, come under pressure from Erdogan to keep interest rates low to encourage economic growth.

-The Turkish currency has plunged some 40 percent against the dollar this year while annual inflation has jumped to nearly 18 percent and economic growth has slowed to an annual rate of 5.2 percent.
+Addressing a meeting of Turkish tradesmen and artisans in Ankara, Erdogan said the central bank is independent and takes its own decisions.
+He repeated however, his belief that interest rates should be cut, calling them an “instrument for exploitation.”

 Most Read Business Stories